SweepCasinos > Reviews > Vegas Gems Social Casino

 💬 Comment

-The Gem Rain Bonus had me refreshing tabs like a little (but cute) maniac.
-The reason is that it only counts if you’re actually in session.
-Having the tab open doesn’t count unless you’re actively playing a sweepstakes casino game.
+The Gem Rain Bonus had me refreshing all my tabs like a little maniac.
+Why?
+Because it only counts if you’re in an active session.
+Simply having your tab open doesn’t count unless you’re actively playing a sweepstakes casino game.

 Table 1: Vegas Gems Bonus Lineup